 COOKING TIME (INCLUDES PREPARATION TIME): 50 MINUTES

-- Once these have sweated off, and the peppers them to the pan.
+Once these have sweated off, add the peppers to the pan.

-- As the peppers are reducing down, occasionally add splashes of the bean water that the beans are kept in.
+As the peppers are reducing down, occasionally add splashes of the bean water to the pan.

 When the peppers are soft, add the paprika and then your chickpeas.
 Allow the chickpeas to soften, and then throw in your butter beans.